 Aloe Vera can clear excess Heat and cool our Liver to resolve problems caused by abundant Heat in the Liver Channel, such as epigastric discomfort, dizziness, headache, constipation and fever.
 As Liver is associated with the emotion of anger, Aloes can also help us with our anger management to tackle irritability, headaches and hypertension caused by Heat in our Liver.

-Modern studies also found that Aloe Vera benefits largely lie in its antioxidant and antibacterial properties that can help to inhibit the growth of certain bacteria which cause infections in humans.
-Studies have also shown that Aloes have the ability to effectively treat genital herpes, psoriasis, burns, and reduce the incidence of tumors in the liver, bone and spleen by 90%.
+Modern studies also found that aloe vera benefits largely lie in its antioxidant and antibacterial properties that can help to inhibit the growth of certain bacteria which cause infections in humans.
+Studies have also shown that aloe vera have the ability to effectively treat genital herpes, psoriasis, burns, and reduce the incidence of tumors in the liver, bone and spleen by 90%.

-Aloes can also accelerate wound healing.
-Many people rub Aloe Vera onto their skin to treat sores and burns, especially sunburns.
+Aloe vera can also accelerate wound healing.
+Many people rub aloe vera onto their skin to treat sores and burns, especially sunburns.

-As Aloe Vera contain Vitamins A, C and E, it also provides us with natural hair care.
-Aloe Vera can help to calm itchy scalp, give oily hair a gentle but deep cleanse, restore healthy shine to our hair, and repair damaged hair.
+As aloe vera contains Vitamins A, C and E, it also provides us with natural hair care.
+Aloe vera can help to calm itchy scalp, give oily hair a gentle but deep cleanse, restore healthy shine to our hair, and repair damaged hair.